How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Antibiotics for sore throat during pregnancy

-• means of the penicillin group, for example, Amoxiclav;
+• penicillin group drugs, for example, Amoxiclav;

 • groups of macrolides, for example, Rovamycin;

-• groups of cephalosporins, for example, Suprax.
+• group of cephalosporins, for example, Suprax.

-homeopathic treatment
+Homeopathic treatment

 Lozenges

-Lubrication of the tonsils
+Lubricating the tonsils

-In the treatment of angina, the irrigation method is widely used: Chlorhexidine bigluconate, Miramistin are used for this.
+In the treatment of sore throat, the irrigation method is widely used: Chlorhexidine bigluconate and Miramistin are used for this.
 They are antiseptics that destroy pathogens and prevent inflammation.
 However, even such harmless remedies can only be used with the permission of the attending physician.

 To treat the tonsils with solutions of these drugs, you can use cotton swabs.
-When processing, you should not put too much pressure on the tonsils, as you can damage the mucous membrane and make the infection even deeper.
+When processing, you should not put too much pressure on the tonsils, as you can damage the mucous membrane and introduce the infection even deeper.

 • a solution of hydrogen peroxide in water;